alecpetrosky/Fullscreen-Immersive/README.md

 the Activity is not tied to the full display dimensions.
 This redefines the concept of Activity orientation.

 Solved with https://stackoverflow.com/a/41401863/13776879

-## Known bugs

-- Status bar icons color in vertical multi-window mode if the app window is in the second position ([#1](https://github.com/alecpetrosky/Android-Immerse-Demo/issues/1)).

 ## Credits